GMichetti/MiBuSM/README.md

     flask --app flaskr.server run --host=0.0.0.0
     ```

-    (It is recommended *not* to use the internal Flask server but to use for example, nginx/gunicorn combimation)
+    (It is recommended *not* to use the internal Flask server but to use for example, nginx/gunicorn combination)

 3. It is recommended to create a scheduler/crontab to remove the zip files containing the old archived logs.
 For example: